scalablecory/aether/README.md

 Aether is an air quality monitoring software and device, Open Source and powered by .NET 6.

 This project is a WIP.
-Contributions welcome -- file issues or [contact me](https://github.com/scalablecory).
+Contributions welcome -- file issues for specific features or for [planning](planning/), PRs for accepted features/plans, or [contact me](https://github.com/scalablecory).

 ## Features / Ideas